qouteall/qouteall-blog/blog/2025/About circular reference.md

 If you put a thing into a channel that no one will consume, it will wait forever.
 But changing the channel to buffered channel `make(chan string, 1)` will make the producer to not wait for consumer as long as buffer is not full.
 That deadlock can be solved by making channels buffered.

 Note that Golang channel buffer must have a constant size limit.
 There are packages for unbounded channel ([chanx](https://github.com/smallnest/chanx)).
-However the memory may be not large enough if big bursts occurs.
-Use disk-backed event queue (e.g. Kafka) to get larger buffer capacity.

-Note that sometimes you need back pressure (stop producer when buffer is full) to improve stability (e.g. avoid using up memory) at the cost of blocking (and rejecting) requests.
+Note that if big bursts happen it may out-of-memory.

+Different choices of channel buffer:

+- Use fixed-size buffer.
+When channel is full, producer blocks, this gives **back pressure**.
+It can avoid out-of-memory or disk full.
+But it can indirectly block user's request.
+- Use unbounded buffer:
+  - If buffer is in-memory, it can **out-of-memory if big burst occurs**.
+  - Use disk-backed event queue, such as Kafka.
+Disk can hold more data than memory, but it's still finite.
+Kafka discards messages according to retention policy.

 ### Buffered channels can still deadlock

 The previous deadlock can be solved by making channel buffered.
 However, buffering doesn't solve all lock-free deadlocks.

-For example:
+Simple example:

 ```go
 func goroutineA(aToB chan string, bToA chan string) {